 Justin Ruppel is a Toronto-based musician, writer, lab rat, and former Simpsons trivia champion.
-After completing a degree in neuroscience and psychology at the University of Toronto, Justin was accepted into the Humber College music program and studied drums privately with Nate Smith, Billy Martin, Jim Blackley, Al Cross, and Mark Kelso.
+After completing a degree in human biology and psychology at the University of Toronto, Justin was accepted into the Humber College music program and studied drums privately with Nate Smith, Billy Martin, Jim Blackley, Al Cross, and Mark Kelso.

 Justin has become an in-demand session musician and has performed or recorded with many artists including Cat Clyde, Blood Ceremony, Whitney Rose, Al Tuck, Simone Schmidt, Kirty, Devin Cuddy, Oh Susanna, Waleed Abdulhamid, Grammy Award winners George Massenburg and Pete Anderson, as well as with members of Blue Rodeo, Tafelmusik, and The Lemon Bucket Orkestra.
 Performance highlights include a diverse spattering of festivals including The WayHome Festival, SXSW, The New Orleans French Quarter Festival, Wavelength Music Festival, Hillside Folk Festival, The Vancouver Folk Festival, and The Ashkenaz Klezmer Festival.
 As a touring musician, he has travelled across North America and Europe opening for Uncle Acid and the Deadbeats, Sam Roberts, Sylvia Tyson, The Proclaimers, Dallas Smith, Natalie McMaster, and Alex Cuba.